Bayesian inverse Navier-Stokes problems: joint flow field reconstruction and parameter learning

 where $\mathscr{M}$ is given by \eqref{eq:ns_weak_form}, and the numerical stabilisation terms are given by

-where $\mathcal{F}_i$ is the set of interior facets, and $[\cdot]$ is the jump of a function along the face $F$, as defined in \cite{Massing2018}.
-For the numerical method to be robust in a variety of flow conditions, the Nitsche penalty parameters, $\eta_\Delta$, $\eta_\nabla$, and the stabilisation coefficients, $c_{\nabla\text{div},K}$, $c_{{u},F}$, and $c_{p,F}$, must all scale with the flow.
-Appropriate voxel-wise constant formulas are given by \cite{Codina2002,Massing2018}
+where $\mathcal{F}_i$ is the set of interior facets, and $[\cdot]$ is the jump of a function along the face $F$, as defined in \cite{Massing2018}. \REVV{For the numerical method to be robust in a variety of flow conditions, and {for the discrete, linearised N--S solution to be unique \cite{Massing2018}}, the Nitsche penalty parameters, $\eta_\Delta$, $\eta_\nabla$, and the stabilisation coefficients, $c_{\nabla\text{div},K}$, $c_{{u},F}$, and $c_{p,F}$, must all scale with the flow.} Appropriate voxel-wise constant formulas are given by \cite{Codina2002,Massing2018}